AdobeDocs/experience-manager-65.nl-NL/help/forms/using/layout-design-details.md

 ---
 title: Indelingsontwerp
-seo-title: Indelingsontwerp
+seo-title: Layout Design
 description: Layout Design Details legt uit hoe u lay-outs kunt maken die voor uw brieven of Interactieve Mededelingen moeten worden gebruikt.
-seo-description: Layout Design Details legt uit hoe u lay-outs kunt maken die voor uw brieven of Interactieve Mededelingen moeten worden gebruikt.
+seo-description: Layout Design Details explains how you can create layouts to be used for your letters or Interactive Communications.
 uuid: 469a8a71-88f7-4102-bb02-38ed05390f6c
 content-type: reference
 topic-tags: correspondence-management, interactive-communications